ianrastall/text-utils/books/ada/book-ada-04.md

    end Divide;
    ```

-4. Given the pragma `pragma Suppress(Range_Check);`, describe a safer
+4. Given the pragma `pragma Suppress(Range_Check);`, outline one safer way to
-   alternative that keeps the check while still meeting a performance goal.
+   achieve the same performance goal without disabling range checks (e.g.
+   narrower subtypes, prevalidated data, or a more efficient algorithm).

 > "Ada's aspect specifications transform what would be runtime checks in other
 > languages into compile-time verifications.
 This is the foundation of Ada's